PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Matching Players.md

 In this tutorial, we'll create a Match configuration with customised Thresholds in the GameSparks Portal and use this configuration to perform a Match in the Test Harness that will match Players in the game.
 As a brief example of these features, you may want to match Players based on their similar skill level in your game, so that Players can play against someone of equal ability to make it more enjoyable for all.

-We'll also see how we can enable:
+We'll also see how to enable:
 * Drop In/Drop Out and have matching players added to or removed from the Match after the Match is first made.
 * Manual Matching, allowing you to use a custom mechanism for completing a Match from the list of matching players the portal returns for the matching criteria.